 - Arranging the leaves on a parchment sheet that has been sprayed with oil, then spraying the tops

-- Put the leaves in a bowl, drizzle oil over the leaves, season, and use your hands to mix it up well and coat the leaves.
+- Put the leaves in a large bowl, drizzle a little oil over the leaves, season, and use your hands to mix it up well and coat the leaves.

-Personally, I prefer the spray method.
+Personally, I prefer the spray method, as I find it the easiest way to coat the leaves.
 Your mileage may vary.

-Kale shrinks down to almost nothing as it bakes, so you can find yourself baking 6 rounds in the oven, then snarfing it all in 10 minutes.
+1 - Kale shrinks down to almost nothing as it bakes, so you can find yourself baking 6+ rounds in the oven.
+It can get a bit time consuming!

 Making Other Roasted Greens Chips

-Now, this recipe is labeled as "kale chips", but you can use the techniques here to make roasted chips out of almost any dark leafy green.
+Now, this recipe is labeled as "kale chips", but you can use the techniques here to make your next batch roasted chips out of almost any variety of dark leafy greens.

 Baby spinach makes delicate, papery chips.